XRPLF/xrpl-dev-portal/content/infrastructure/rippled/installation/system-requirements.md

 - RAM: 64 GB.
 - Network: Enterprise data center network with a gigabit network interface on the host.

+For a validator in AWS, consider `z1d.2xlarge` with an extra 1 TB disk for logging and core dump storage.

 ## Minimum Specifications

+**Caution:** These specifications are not enough to reliably [stay synced with Mainnet](server-doesnt-sync.html).
+For production use, follow the recommended specifications above.

-For testing purposes or occasional use, you can run an XRP Ledger server on commodity hardware.
-The following minimum requirements should work for most cases, but may not always [stay synced with the network](server-doesnt-sync.html):
+For testing purposes, you can run an XRP Ledger server on commodity hardware with the following minimum requirements:

 - Operating System: macOS, Windows (64-bit), or most Linux distributions (Red Hat, Ubuntu, and Debian supported).
 - CPU: 64-bit x86_64, 4+ cores.